EvidentSecurity/esp-sdk-java/docs/CustomComplianceControlsApi.md

 <a name="listSignatures"></a>
 # **listSignatures**
-> PaginatedCollection listSignatures(customComplianceControlId, page, include)
+> PaginatedCollection listSignatures(customComplianceControlId, include, page)

 Get a list of Signatures for a Custom Compliance Control